CS-SI/Orekit/src/test/resources/gnss/reference-attitude-generator/README.txt

 1) retrieved SP3 files for several different constellations from IGS MGEX data analysis at <ftp://cddis.gsfc.nasa.gov/pub/gps/products/mgex/>.
-   The files selected came from CODE (Center for Orbit Determination in Europe) and correspond to data from week 1800 to week 1933 included
+   The files selected came from GFZ (GeoForschungsZentrum Potsdam) and correspond to data from week 1800 to week 1988, except for about 30 files missing in the archive

 2) ran the GeneratedBaseSample java program to pick up 5 subsets of alignment events: